Stepped audio attenuator

 Note1

 When the carbon layer of a regular potentiometer is worn out, you have a situation where there is a (visible) patch scratched into the carbon.
-Underneath is the mechanical carrier layer, not carbon any more.
-The situation is, you can not measure this, because the path between the two ends is not significantly damaged.
+Underneath is the mechanical carrier layer, not carbon anymore.
+The situation is, you cannot measure this, because the path between the two ends is not significantly damaged.
 Only exactly under the slide contact it is damaged.
 So a 10k potentiometer will still have 10k.
-However it is obvious, the slider is not on solid carbon any more, but only contacting carbon particles.
+However, it is obvious, the slider is not on solid carbon anymore, but only contacting carbon particles.
 These particles can have noise generating effects, and non-linear effects.
 The noise you must not expect as "white noise" added, but more as a distortion ADDED to the original signal.
 It is not much, but at very low volume it may get audible.
 Non-linear effects means, the wave shape of the signal gets distorted. (or for the specialists.. the frequency spectrum gets changed).
-But what is the theory worth...
+But what is theory worth...
 This is quickly heard in a compare tests.
 So when you replace a potentiometer by a stepped attenuator, and particularly at low sound level you hear a better, clearer sound, then you know now why that is.
 Also we challenge you to take a head phone, and with a good mono recording critically judge the channel balance of your potentiometer at low sound level.
 This is a very challenging task for a normal potentiometer, specially when they get older.
 Here the stepped potentiometer is the big winner of course.